MunGian/FBI/README.md

 3. Browse active donations and requests and contact donors or recipients directly.
 4. Participate in community events and read articles promoting sustainability.

-## Creadit
+## Credit 👥
 - Soo Mun Gian
 - Marcus Tan Tung Chean
 - Ng Zi Jian
 - Tan Kit Seng

 ## Bugs and Issues
-If you find any bugs or issues, please report it to the [issue tracker](https://github.com/MunGian/FBI/issues)
+If you find any bugs or issues, please report them to the [issue tracker](https://github.com/MunGian/FBI/issues).